eldoy/futest/README.md

   is 1, :lt => 2
   is 1, :a? => Integer

-  # User halt to stop the test run
+  # Use stop to end the test run
-  halt("Can't process") if :earth == 'flat'
+  stop("Can't process") if :earth == 'flat'

   # Pass the validated model object to print the error messages
   @user = User.first
   @user.name = "Truth"

-  halt("Can't believe user", user) unless user.save
+  stop("Can't believe user", user) unless user.save

   # Here are the tests that show how it works
   # There options are: